nebelgrau77/STM32L0_SimpleNN/readme.md

 __TO DO__:

-* find out how to use a 2D array slice
+* find out how to use a 2D array slice -> use 1D array instead, calculating indices, i.e.:

+[[1,2,3], [4,5,6], [7,8.9]] becomes [1,2,3,4,5,6,7,8,9]

+* move the input, weights, indices etc. into model.rs, to have the following structure: app, NN lib, model